 He will work with you and your organization to provide the information and training you need to maintain and safe and healthy community.

-Brian is also the president of InterACTT, the International Alliance for CARE and Threat Teams.
+Brian is also the lead content expert for InterACTT, the International Alliance for CARE and Threat Teams.
 InterACTT is a collaborative group of like-minded professionals working to make your everyday work easier and more efficient.
 Our goal is to support your day-to-day work in counseling, disability services, student conduct, law enforcement, CARE and threat teams, and diversity, equity and inclusion.

 Writing and Research